x2od/campaign-member-status/README.md

 - [Pushing Code to a Sandbox](#pushing-code-to-a-sandbox)
 - [Installing into a Scratch Org](#installing-into-a-scratch-org)

-# A solution for Protected Campaign Member Statuses and step-by-step instructions for use.
+# A solution for Campaign Type Member Statuses and step-by-step instructions for use.

 ## Originally written by [Adam Erstelle](https://thespotforpardot.com/author/adamsercante-com/)